Mailed HPV Self-Sampling Kits for Cervical Cancer Screening

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment Mailed HPV Self-Sampling Kit for cervical cancer screening?
+What prior data suggests that the Mailed HPV Self-Sampling Kit is safe for cervical cancer screening?

 This trial is for Asian and Asian American women who find it difficult or unacceptable to attend regular Pap test screenings in a clinic.
 It aims to increase cervical cancer screening participation among underserved minority women within a safety-net health system.